IT-WIBRC/ai-services/README.md

-# myChatGPTbot
+# ai-services
-Create my own chat bot using ChatGPT API
+Create website which provide some api functionalities in one place with some plus